developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 tofu output -raw ansible_inventory_yml > ../inventory.yml
 ```

-In the end, this is what it will look like in [Azure Portal].
+In the end, this is what it will look like in Azure Portal[^10].

 <figure markdown="span">
   ![Azure Resource Group](/static/img/2024/0013/azure-resource-group.webp "Click to zoom in"){ align=left loading=lazy }